- Contact Information

 In 1975, Bob asked Ray Burchett if there was any summer work at the Conservation Survey Division (CSD), which is now part of the School of Natural Resources, and Ray said he needed someone to prepare geologic maps.
 Bob assumed the mapping would be in southeast Nebraska where he had studied the stratigraphy and paleontology for his M.S. thesis work, but he didn't ask.
 After he accepted the job, Ray asked him to begin mapping in the Ogallala area, which was "not a spot I would have picked on my own," Bob said.
 "It's a whole different geology than the areas in southeast Nebraska that I was familiar with.
-I started out trained in invertebrate paleontology – animals without backbones. … I went out and made maps of major parts of Nebraska that had nothing to do with little critters."
-The type of fossilized remains in different parts of the state is determined by whether or not the area was once part of an ocean.
+I started out trained in invertebrate paleontology –animals without backbones.
+I went out and made maps of major parts of Nebraska that had nothing to do with little critters."

 Bob kept working summers for CSD from 1975 to 1979, took a "soft money" job here from 1980 to 1981 while on leave from Doane, and then resigned from his tenured position at Doane after being offered a CSD faculty position, earning tenure in 1986.
 Since coming to UNL, Bob has authored or co-authored more than 300 publications and other works.

 During his active career, Bob's major research emphases were on geologic mapping of various parts of Nebraska, as well as other geological research resulting in publication of maps, articles and public educational materials.
 He has continued these emphases since retirement.
 He also continues to give talks on the geology of Nebraska and elsewhere, and to lead field trips to sites in Nebraska for people of all ages.